Lego Technic: "Studded" (Beams) versus "Studless" (Liftarms)

 Although liftarms (studless beams) have been present in Technic sets since 1989, the change from primarily studded to primarily studless construction around the year 2000 represented a major paradigm shift and has been quite controversial.
 Initially liftarms were used primarily as styling parts, or to create smaller sub-assemblies which attached to a studded chassis.
 With an increasing number of liftarm designs introduced, a tipping point was reached around the year 2000 with models introduced primarily constructed from liftarms instead of traditional beams.

 The primary advantage of studless construction is the addition of new construction methods that were previously unavailable.
 Liftarms are exactly 1 unit width high, in contrast to studded beams, which are a non-integer multiple of one unit.
 It can be awkward to use studded beams in vertical structures because it is necessary to insert plates between the studded beams in order to get the holes to line up.
 Studless beams allow greater flexibility when building in multiple dimensions, while remaining compatible with "classic" studded beams.
 Some builders also believe that models constructed with studless beams look nicer than their studded counterparts.

 However, studless construction also introduces disadvantages.
 Studless construction is not immediately intuitive, requiring the builder to think five or six steps ahead.
 While studded construction follows the classic bottom-to-top building pattern, studless construction requires building inside-to-outside.
 Studless constructions are noted to often be more flexible than an equivalent studded construction.
 This is due to the amount of flex in the clip-based pins which are used to attach studdless parts together, whereas studs provide a more rigid friction fit.

-As of 2005, Lego has begun to re-incorporate studded bricks back into the Technic line, which can be seen in sets such as 8421 Mobile Crane.
-However, studded bricks are used primarily as to mount front grills in vehicles while transparent plates are used for lights.
+As of 2005, Lego has begun to re-incorporate studded bricks back into the Technic line.
+Despite not being ideal for building dense mechanisms in multiple directions, studded bricks are characterized by greater rigidity and torsional resistance than studless beams.
+Several studless sets from the mid to late 2000s and early 2010s took advantage of this fact and featured studded Technic bricks—often in load-bearing capacities.
+Examples include 2005's 8421 Mobile Crane, 2007's 8275 Motorized Bulldozer or 2013's 42009 Mobile Crane MK II.
+In recent years however, studded bricks have become all but absent from the Technic line, and remain used primarily as to mount front grills in vehicles and pieces of detail not achievable by Technic panels, while transparent plates are used for lights.
+Nevertheless, studded Technic bricks of all lengths remain in wide use outside of the Technic line proper, providing either structural reinforcement or a base for play functions in System sets.
+An example of particularly heavy use of studded Technic bricks is 75313, the Star Wars AT-AT walker (which likewise incorporates hidden studless beams for internal geometry requiring finer angles).